stebro01/BEST/manual/source/db/TechnicalDetails_Concepts.rst

 ..
 NOTE::

-   For SNOMED, we offer an integrated SNOMED-CT API that can be accessed directly from the user interface during concept editing.
+   For SNOMED, we offer an access to the SNOMED-CT API from the user interface during concept editing.

    .. figure:: ./_img/img_db_concept_api.png
       :width: 100%